biothings/myvariant.info/CONTRIBUTE.md

 ## Variant_ID validation

+**NOTE** this part of code currently does not work as described, skip this step for now, and we will update the code soon.

 In order to make sure all variant IDs loaded into MyVariant.info strictly follows hgvs guidelines, we have developed a variant validation function to validate all variant IDs to be loads.
 The validation steps are as follows: